-The Ed.
-S. program emphasizes teacher leadership development and the application of action research skills in educational settings.
-At both levels, students acquire the knowledge, skills, and preparation for meeting the National Board for Professional Teaching Standards.
+The Educational Specialist (Ed.S.) degree program emphasizes teacher leadership development and the application of action research skills in educational settings.
+At both graduate program levels, students acquire the knowledge, skills, and preparation for meeting the National Board for Professional Teaching Standards.